Arun-vEDU/Lets_Talk_with_Yourself/README.md

 * Model Name: sentence-transformers/all-MiniLM-L6-v2 .
 (This retrieve the top (k=3) most relevant document chunks from the vector store.)

+Retriever Model Issues:

+* Unrelated Context: the retriever model retrieves irrelevant document chunks, the generator model produce unrelated or incorrect answers caused by poorly formatted PDFs and markdown files.

+Improve Retriever Model:

+* Use a more advanced embedding model (e.g., all-mpnet-base-v2).
+* Preprocess documents to remove noise and improve chunk quality.
+* Experiment with different chunk sizes.

 Generator Models

 I have used two generator models: